boostcampaitech2/image-classification-level1-34/README.md

 ```
 $ python train.py SM_CHANNEL_TRAIN=[train image dir] SM_MODEL_DIR=[model saving dir]
 ```
-You can add arguments for more detailed train
+You can add arguments for more detailed train.

 ### Pretrained models
 You can download pretrained model that used for my trian from [Link](https://pytorch.org/hub/pytorch_vision_resnet/)